 Having created the new repository, you can push an image to the repository using the Docker CLI (see Pushing Images Using the Docker CLI).

-Note that although creating an empty repository can be a convenient placeholder, it is not strictly necessary.
-If you push an image that includes a repository in the image name and the repository doesn't already exist (for example,
+Note that although creating an empty repository in advance can be a convenient placeholder, it is not strictly necessary.
+When you push an image, you use a command in the format

-acme-web-app) is used as the name of the repository.
+acme-web-app) is used as the name of a private repository.

 Using the Console